On the almost-principal minors of a symmetric matrix: The ap-rank of a symmetric matrix

 \begin{prop} Let $B \in \Fnn$ be symmetric, non-diagonal and non-singular.
 Then $\aprank(B) = n-1$. \end{prop}

 As we saw earlier (in Theorem \ref{thm: rank of a symm mtx}), the rank of a symmetric matrix is equal to the order of a largest nonsingular principal submatrix ---which led us to call the rank of such a matrix ``principal.''
-A natural question one should ask is whether an analogous connection exists between the rank of a symmetric matrix and the order of a largest nonsingular almost-principal submatrix; that is, is it the case that the rank and ap-rank of a symmetric matrix must be the same?
+A natural question one should ask is whether an analogous connection exists between the rank of a symmetric matrix and the order of a largest nonsingular almost-principal submatrix; that is, is it the case that the rank and ap-rank of a symmetric matrix is the same?
 Obviously, the answer is negative, since, for example, for a nonzero diagonal matrix $B$, $\aprank(B) = 0$, while $\rank(B)>0$.
 Moreover, since for an $n \times n$ matrix $B$ we must have $\aprank(B) \leq n-1$, $\aprank(B) \neq \rank(B)$ if $B$ is nonsingular.
 But what can we say if $B$ is non-diagonal and singular?
-We now show that if $B$ is symmetric, non-diagonal and singular, and does not contain a zero row, then $\aprank(B) = \rank(B)$ (after the next two lemmas).
+After establishing the following two lemmas, we show that if $B$ is symmetric, non-diagonal and singular, and does not contain a zero row, then $\aprank(B) = \rank(B)$.

 \begin{lem} Let $B \in \Fnn$ be symmetric and singular.
 Suppose that $\rank(B) = r$ and $B$ does not contain a zero row.
 Let $B[\alpha]$ be an $r \times r$ nonsingular (principal) submatrix of $B$.
 Then there exists $p \in \{1,2, \dots, n\} \setminus \alpha$ such that $B[\alpha \cup \{p\}]$ does not contain a zero row. \end{lem}